All our tracks and ways - available October 2024

 Involvement in crime

 James Grime, The Younger, was committed to trial on 17 October 1818 in Bolton, Lancashire.
 James Grime senior, James Grime junior and Solomon Mather were both charged with uttering forged notes at Bolton.
 James Grime senior was also charged with having forged notes in his possession.
 William Entwistle was charged with uttering forged Bank of England notes at Church Bank in Blackburn and with having another forged note in his possession.
 Henry Entwistle was charged with uttering a forged bank note to Thomas Brabin at Great Bolton and for having forged bank notes in his possession.
 Others charged with similar crimes included John Thomas, James Twist, William Morris.20,21,22 On 20 March 1819 in Lancashire, England, United Kingdom, James Grime, The Younger, was charged with having uttered a forged one pound note to Betty Towler at Bolton.20,23,10,24,2,22 He was convicted after pleading guilty to having forged notes in possession on 23 March 1819 in Lancaster, England, United Kingdom.
 Having pleaded guilty to a lesser charge, James Grime junior, William Entwistle, Solomon Mather and John Golding were all acquitted on the capital charge of having uttered a forged note25,22 He was sentenced to 14 years transportation on 2 April 1819 in Lancaster, England, United Kingdom.26,27,28,23,10,24,13,2 He was received into the Retribution Hulk from Lancaster Gaol on 5 May 1819 in Woolwich, Kent, England, United Kingdom.23 He was placed aboard the convict transport ship Malabar on 3 June 1819 in Woolwich, Kent, England, United Kingdom.
 Fifty prisoners from the Retribution Hulk went aboard at 1pm.
 An hour later they were joined by another fifty from the Bellerophon Hulk.
 At 6pm the ship weighed anchor and moved to a little below the Great Nore.
 The ship anchored off Dungenness on 5 June and moved to Spithead on 7 June, where 32 more convicts were taken aboard from the Laurel Hulk (at 2pm); plus another 40 from the Leviathan Hulk (at 6pm).
 The 16 youngest were selected and put into a separate prison on board the ship.23,11 He was landed from the Malabar on 5 November 1819 in Sydney, New South Wales, Australian Colonies.
 The convicts were landed with their rations at 5am.
 Governor Macquarie addressed them in the gaol yard at 10am.
 None of the prisoners made any complaint against their treatment on the voyage.
 In fact, the prisoners presented Captain Ascough with a letter of thanks for their humane treatment during the voyage.
 Not a single person had been lost.
 The convicts were then distributed to Parramatta, Windsor, Liverpool and Emu Plains for assignment.
-Both James Grime and William Entwistle were sent to Parramatta.11,24,29 He was assigned to James Slator on 14 February 1823 in Sydney, New South Wales, Australian Colonies.30 He was assigned to Mr Hargreaves on 14 May 1823 in Sydney, New South Wales, Australian Colonies.30 He was assigned to James Gough on 23 July 1823 in Parramatta, New South Wales, Australian Colonies.30 He was assigned to J Richard Brooks on 14 April 1824 in Minto, New South Wales, Australian Colonies.31 He was assigned to Mr Brooks in 1825 in Minto, New South Wales, Australian Colonies.32 He was sentenced to a fortnight on the treadmill on 8 February 1825 in Campbelltown, New South Wales, Australian Colonies.33 He was refused permission to marry by Rev Samuel Marsden on 24 October 1826 in Parramatta, New South Wales, Australian Colonies.34 He was granted permission to marry by Rev JD Lang on 10 August 1827 in Sydney, New South Wales, Australian Colonies.35 He was recommended by the Parramatta Bench of Magistrates for a ticket of leave on 31 December 1829 in Parramatta, New South Wales, Australian Colonies.36 He was granted his ticket of leave on 18 June 1830 in Parramatta, New South Wales, Australian Colonies.36 He was granted his certificate of freedom on 22 March 1833.36,2 Her spouse, in Sydney, New South Wales, Australian Colonies, on 26 February 1862.
-The minister who performed her first marriage 35 years earlier was called, but was unable to identify her.
-Moses Powell deposed that he had known her for forty years and knew her to have had three children with her first husband, a man named Grimes.
-Her defence counsel (Mr Moffat) asked him one devastating question: were you present at the marriage to Grimes?
-Upon Powell's answer of no, Moffat successfully argued that Catherine had no case to answer because no proof of a first marriage had been presented to the court.
-She got off on a technicality.37
+Both James Grime and William Entwistle were sent to Parramatta.11,24,29 He was assigned to James Slator on 14 February 1823 in Sydney, New South Wales, Australian Colonies.30 He was assigned to Mr Hargreaves on 14 May 1823 in Sydney, New South Wales, Australian Colonies.30 He was assigned to James Gough on 23 July 1823 in Parramatta, New South Wales, Australian Colonies.30 He was assigned to J Richard Brooks on 14 April 1824 in Minto, New South Wales, Australian Colonies.31 He was assigned to Mr Brooks in 1825 in Minto, New South Wales, Australian Colonies.32 He was sentenced to a fortnight on the treadmill on 8 February 1825 in Campbelltown, New South Wales, Australian Colonies.33 He was refused permission to marry by Rev Samuel Marsden on 24 October 1826 in Parramatta, New South Wales, Australian Colonies.34 He was granted permission to marry by Rev JD Lang on 10 August 1827 in Sydney, New South Wales, Australian Colonies.35 He was recommended by the Parramatta Bench of Magistrates for a ticket of leave on 31 December 1829 in Parramatta, New South Wales, Australian Colonies.36 He was granted his ticket of leave on 18 June 1830 in Parramatta, New South Wales, Australian Colonies.36 He was granted his certificate of freedom on 22 March 1833.36,2 Her spouse, in Sydney, New South Wales, Australian Colonies, on 26 February 1862.37

 Working life